icprog/sc_pwm/README.rst

 :Latest release: 1.0.1
 :Maintainer: Synapticon GmbH
 :Description: The Pulse Width Modulation(PWM) components generates a synatrical PWM signal.
+NOTE: Only for use with SOMANET system from Syanpaticon

 Key Features
 ============